VeD-973/Email-Classification-Using-LLMs-RAG-based-response-generation/README.md

 4. **Document Search with FAISS**:
     - A **FAISS-based** similarity search helps in retrieving relevant information from large documents, enabling the system to provide accurate and relevant automated responses.
+    - The automated responses are divided into two types:
+          - Actual response from the RAG using LLMs for student inquiries and academic enquiries if they are present in the database of the university.
+          - Hardcoded response for Corporate level Inquiries.

 5. **Interactive Gradio UI**:
     - A **Gradio-based interface** is provided for users to input email queries, classify them, and generate automated responses.